 Before Covid – as Plymouth Music Zone’s ‘Intergenerational Coordinator’ Rob Tilsley used to arrange an ambitious project called ‘Rhythm and Respect’.
-The project brought ‘different’ people together through music.
-This year we were bringing school pupils together with adults with learning disabilities.
-Despite the project being cut short by covid, it was a very positive experience for everyone involved.
+The project brought people together from different circumstances and backgrounds together through music.
+This year (2020) brought school pupils together with adults with learning disabilities.
+Despite the project being cut short by Covid, it was a very positive experience for everyone involved.

 Plymouth Music Zone’s ‘main hall’ is a large space but as we were setting the 50 or chairs we needed, it was starting to feel a bit small.

 The pupils arrived first, they shuffled into the building quietly, looking sheepish.
 They perched noncommittally on their chairs, looking like they were ready to leave at a the drop of a hat, and I got the feeling that they were actively looking for a hat.
 We waited.
 No sign of Highbury.
-This is normal – getting 15 or so adults with learning disabilities onto a minibus is no mean feat as there is such a diversity of needs, anxieties and quite a range of different abilities to stay on track with a task, be it tying shoelaces, bathroom visits or a whole host of other factors.
-Tension was building, not unlike the feeling you get when you know a thunderstorm is approaching.
+This was normal – getting 15 or so adults with learning disabilities onto a minibus is no mean feat.
+There is such a diversity of needs within the group including anxieties about going to other buildings and quite a range of challenges with performing tasks, be it tying shoelaces, gathering belongings or bathroom visits.
+Needless to say tension built in the room as we waited, not unlike the feeling you get when you know a thunderstorm is approaching.

-Five minutes late, the Highbury group arrives and the quiet atmosphere is shattered.
-Highbury participants come bursting through the doors, laughing, giggling, speaking loudly and confidently (many of them know PMZ and the staff well because they have attended groups for years).
+The Highbury group arrived five minutes late and the quiet atmosphere is shattered.
+Highbury participants burst through the doors – laughing, giggling, speaking loudly and confidently (many of them know PMZ and the staff well because they have attended groups for years).

 Reflecting on this moment a curious image flashed into my mind.
 To explain it, we’ll have to take a bit of a tangent to talk about lightning.
 Lightning is caused by exchange of energy between positive and negative charges.
 As the conditions for lightning develop, an invisible (to human eyes) process happens where channels of ionized air called ‘leaders’ appear to search for a connection.
 When a connection is made, a vast amount of energy is transferred in a bright bolt – that’s what we see as lightning.

-At the time it was happening too fast for me to see, but in the room connections were being made, in all directions.
+At the time it was happening too fast for me to see, just as lightning leaders aren’t obvious, but in the room connections were being made, in all directions.
 Eye contact was being made and broken, subconscious body language conversations happening left right and centre, reactions to each others facial expressions, pockets of laughter.
 This way that humans naturally connect to each other, this was what made me think of ‘leaders’.
 After the leaders, that’s when the exchange of energy happens, and sure enough, it did.

-The first activity was a non-verbal copying game.
+The first activity was a copying game without using verbal cues.
 One person is chosen to lead the group.
-They gesture, create body percussion, anything goes really, and then everyone else mirrors the leader’s actions.
+They gesture, create ‘body percussion’, pull silly faces etc, and then everyone else mirrors the leader.
 It’s the kind of exercise where you can get a group to be inclusive without them even knowing.
-The non-verbal aspect is a game mechanic, but it is also a leveller.
+The non verbal aspect is inclusive and a leveller.
 Another strength of this game is that people can’t help but give us little signs and cues about their personalities, whether it’s an unwillingness to play the game at all, or someone taking the rules of the game and running with it.

 After the workshop, one of the pupils said that they never get a chance to do anything like this usually.
 This comment really hit home, and made me think about just how divided a society we’ve built.
-The division is no doubt a historical one from a simpler time.
+The division gets you thinking about historical treatment of people with learning disabilities and schooling structures and different versions of tolerance and intolerance toward one another particularly to those who are deemed to be be different or other.
 It sets the default though, all of the architecture and city planning keeps groups like these apart.
 Getting them together required a lot of effort and energy from all corners, fighting against the far easier possibilities of just carrying on as normal.